Bolex: Company restructuring

 Effective January 1, 1970 Paillard sold the Bolex division to Eumig of Vienna.
 In 1971, Eumig rationalized the Super 8 range, and Super 8 equipment production in Switzerland was discontinued.
 The Bolex product brand was retained while being manufactured in Eumig or Chinon factories.
 The H16 cameras were still made in Switzerland.

-Recent development
+Since 1981

 In 1981, Eumig went into liquidation and Bolex was bought by René Ueter who set up Bolex International in 1982.

-Bolex International no longer serially manufactures its cameras, but does repair 16 mm and Super 16 cameras for customers on special order.
+Bolex International no longer serially manufactures its cameras, but does repair 16 mm and Super 16 cameras for customers on special order to this day.